n8n-io/n8n-docs/docs/user-management/two-factor-auth.md

 !!! info "Feature availability"
 		* You need access to the n8n instance owner account.
-		* Available from version [TODO] for self-hosted n8n.
+		* Available on self-hosted n8n.
 		* Coming soon to n8n Cloud.

 Two factor authentication (2FA) adds a second authentication method on top of username and password.
 This increases account security. n8n supports 2FA using an authenticator app.